 - Bank Statement (in certain cases)

 - Credit Score (in certain cases)

-The agreement needs to be attested (digitally signed or hand-signed soft copy) along with the verification documents for each of the boarders mentioned on the lease agreement.
+The agreement must be attested (digitally signed or hand-signed soft copy) along with the verification documents for each boarder mentioned on the lease agreement.

-We hope this student housing guide has answered a few doubts.
+We hope this student housing in Houston guide has answered a few doubts.
 Houston is a great city for students looking for a welcoming, friendly city to pursue their education.
-Houston is full of life, great restaurants and has a big population ensuring that students will never feel lonely or run out of things to do while they study in the city.
+You may choose from both the options of on-campus and off campus student accommodations in the beautiful and historic city of Houston, but before that, check out the pros and cons of the cost of living of off-campus accommodation.
+Houston is full of life, has great restaurants and has a big population, ensuring that students will never feel lonely or run out of things to do while they study in the city.